muxyz/website/services.md

 ## Overview

-Micro services provide the fundamental building blocks for any products, apps or service.
+Micro services provide the fundamental building blocks for products, apps and services.
 They can be used in isolation or combined to create powerful distributed systems.
 The services are intended to be consumed by each other using RPC and from the external world through the Micro API.
 All services are built as open source software.